 Near the end of the second day, you find yourself in sight of land.
-It isn't the land you recognize – but the wind, with your cooperation, has brought you to safety and to a place of new adventures.
+It isn't the land you recognize – but the wind, with your cooperation, has brought you to a place of safety and new adventures.

 The Three Phases